gurkenlabs/litiengine-docs/faq/libraries-and-tools.md

 ### How to use steamworks4j SteamAPI from Eclipse?

-LITIengine uses the **steamworks4j** wrapper for the SteamAPI to grant access to Steam features from java.
+LITIENGINE uses the **steamworks4j** wrapper for the SteamAPI to grant access to Steam features from java.
 When developing a game that uses these features, you need to execute a few extra steps in order to support the functionality from the IDE.

 1. You need to have created the game on [Steamworks](https://partner.steamgames.com) in order to have an _appID_
 2. Create an `steam_appid.txt` file containing only the _appID_ of your game